-9 things that anyone who learnt to ride in adulthood will know - Horse & Hound
+9 things that anyone who learnt to ride as an adult will know

 5. It’s pretty humiliating being beaten in a walk/trot dressage test by an 11-year old on a Shetland.
 She did ride better than you, though, so fair play to her.

 6. Falling off is scary.
 It happens to the best of riders, but while those people who’ve been riding for yonks take it in their stride, it can be, well, terrifying when it happens to you for the first time.
 B-b-but you could break something!
 And then who’d do the school run every morning?
-Take a deep breath, calm down – and get back on.
-You’ll be fine.
+Take a deep breath – you’ll be fine.

 7. However high-powered and efficient you are at work counts for nothing when you’re trying to master leg-yield in trot.
-For heaven’s sake, you’ve got an MA, PhD and once persuaded your line manager to organise a work jolly to Eurodisney – why on earth can’t you convince your horse go sideways?
+For heaven’s sake, you’ve got an MA, PhD and once persuaded your line manager to organise a work jolly to Euro Disney – why on earth can’t you convince your horse to step sideways?

-8. It can be demoralising when everyone’s a better rider than you.
+8. It can be demoralising when it feels like everyone’s a better rider than you.
 There’s no substitute for saddle time – and some of these people have had about 30 years more of it than you.

 9. But there’s no better buzz than hacking out on a beautiful day, or successfully jumping a clear round at your local show – or hugging your horse at the end of it.
-You are officially a horse person now – welcome to our world.
+You are officially a horse person now – welcome to this wonderful world.

+- To stay up to date with all the breaking news throughout major shows such as London International and more, subscribe to the Horse & Hound website